 (availability of these positions varies across the year):

 - PhD Student: A PhD student will typically work with us for 3-4 years during which we will provide funding (PhD students receive a contract).
-Sometimes, PhD positions for specific topics are announced via my news page and other resources, but we also consider unsolicited applications on a rolling basis.
+Sometimes, PhD positions for specific topics are announced via my news page, but we also welcome unsolicited applications on a rolling basis.
 PhD applicants must possess a Masters degree.
 You can also apply to the International Max Planck Research School or for a MPI-ETH Center of Learning System fellowship if you are interested in working with us.

 - PhD Interns / Visiting PhD Students: We also accept visiting students and internships.
 Interns must possess a Masters degree and are ideally in the 2nd or 3rd year of their PhD program with at least one publication in a major conference (e.g., CVPR,ICCV,ECCV,NIPS,ICML).
 Substantial research requires time, hence interns must be committed to visit us for 6 months.
 Applications for shorter periods will not be considered.